juxor/afaq/markdown/secJ5.md

-> _"The **union and the free municipality** will assume the collective or common ownership of everything which is under private ownership at present [but collectively used] and will regulate production and consumption (in a word, the economy) in each locality._
+> _"The **union and the free municipality** will assume the collective or common ownership of everything which is under private ownership at present [but collectively used] and will regulate production and consumption (in a word, the economy) in each locality. _

- _"The very bringing together of the two terms (communism and libertarian) is indicative in itself of the fusion of two ideas: one of them is collectivist, tending to bring about harmony in the whole through the contributions and co- operation of individuals, without undermining their independence in any way;
+> _"The very bringing together of the two terms (communism and libertarian) is indicative in itself of the fusion of two ideas: one of them is collectivist, tending to bring about harmony in the whole through the contributions and co- operation of individuals, without undermining their independence in any way;
 while the other is individualist, seeking to reassure the individual that his independence will be respected."_ [**Libertarian Communism**, pp. 6-7]

- The combination of community unionism, along with industrial unionism (see [next section](secJ5.html#secj52)), will be the key to creating an anarchist society, Community unionism, by creating the free commune within the state, allows us to become accustomed to managing our own affairs and seeing that an injury to one is an injury to all.
+The combination of community unionism, along with industrial unionism (see [next section](secJ5.html#secj52)), will be the key to creating an anarchist society.
+Community unionism, by creating the free commune within the state, allows us to become accustomed to managing our own affairs and seeing that an injury to one is an injury to all.
 In this way a social power is created in opposition to the state.
 The town council may still be in the hands of